 Location: Rodney Bay, St Lucia

-The day started with (you guessed it) Here Comes the Sun; HOWEVER, it was a super cool quirky fun version that really put a nice twist on our morning routine.
-Riley, Chubs and her one remaining barnacle leapt out of bed at 7:15 and began the grueling (hehe) work of prepping yogurt and granola for breakfast.
+The day started with (you guessed it) Here Comes the Sun; HOWEVER, it was a super cool, quirky, fun version that really put a nice twist on our morning routine.
+Riley, Chubs, and her one remaining barnacle leaped out of bed at 7:15 and began the grueling (hehe) work of prepping yogurt and granola for breakfast.
 Special thanks to Lenox for cheffing on her birthday!!
 Breakfast was followed by Oceanography and a Leadership class also led by Lenox.
 Thinking that we still had an hour and a half until lunch, I was ready to give everybody some nice siesta time.
-Alas, just as the words left my mouth, someone yelled down the companion way that Calum was panicking in the water.
+Alas, just as the words left my mouth, someone yelled down the companionway that Calum was panicking in the water.
 It was time for our first rescue scenario.
-We all rushed to our respective jobs – some people were in charge of snorkelling and diving, other stayed back to help with first aid, emergency oxygen, and VHF/DAN communications.
-With all of our attention on Calum, we didn’t notice that Isabel had slipped on deck and broken her ankle (in the scenario, don’t worry) and Zoe, who we really thought was on our team, had launched herself into the water after Calum and been stung by a jellyfish.
-Since I was in charge of the med kit, I splinted Isabel’s ankle and then went to Irv where Zoe was being pulled out of the water to attend to her sting.
-While this was happening Calum was being given oxygen for an air embolism and Adelaide was a missing diver who, unfortunately was dead when we found her and was unable to be resuscitated.
+We all rushed to our respective jobs – some people were in charge of snorkeling and diving, others stayed back to help with first aid, emergency oxygen, and VHF/DAN communications.
+With all of our attention on Calum, we didn’t notice that Isabel had slipped on deck and broken her ankle (in the scenario, don’t worry).
+Zoe, who we really thought was on our team, had launched herself into the water after Calum and been stung by a jellyfish.
+Since I was in charge of the medkit, I splinted Isabel’s ankle and then went to Irv, where Zoe was being pulled out of the water to attend to her sting.
+While this was happening, Calum was being given oxygen for an air embolism, and Adelaide was a missing diver who, unfortunately, was dead when we found her and was unable to be resuscitated.
 The scenario wrapped up when EMS (Ash) arrived to assess the damages, at which point Zoe broke free from the straight jacket I had put her in.
-Huge appreciation to all involved, except for Zoe who I had to physically and vocally restrain by various methods for most of the rescue scenario.
-While it wasn’t perfect, it was a good start and we know what we need to work on for next time.
+Huge appreciation to all involved, except for Zoe, who I had to physically and vocally restrain by various methods for most of the rescue scenario.
+While it wasn’t perfect, it was a good start, and we know what we need to work on for next time.